dolliars/heyheather/_posts/2023-03-31-one-thousand.md

 ## Setting a trap

 The decisions I make are useless if I forget them.
 Years ago, when I had a gym membership, I used to schedule training in my calendar.
-If I only I had consulted it.
+If only I had consulted it.
 This time, I decided to set a trap.
 I placed my mat at the threshold of my bathroom.
 This way, the moment I stepped out of my bedroom my thoughts would be interrupted and I knew what I had to do.

 ## No suit for you

 Shout-out to those who get changed more than twice a day.
 It can't be me.
-I used to be a runner back when I lived near a park.
+I used to be a runner.
 Suiting up was part of the motivation.
 This oddly didn't ever translate to other activities.
 It was always such a drag.
 I don't want to get changed again.
 So my sleepwear now has the added requirement that it needs to be comfortable enough for yoga.

 ## Push-ups are a lie